richoarbianto/10fastfinger-cheat/README.md

 This script is designed to help users automatically complete 10FastFingers typing tests using Selenium.
 It can perform fast typing with options to introduce typos and corrections.

 ## Features
+- AntiCheat bypass

-- Fast typing with random delays between characters.
+- Custom Fast typing with random delays between characters.
 - Introduces typos and corrections during the test.
 - Automatically logs into your 10FastFingers account.